Resource Management System

 Resources found for language(s) '<language(s)>' but no resources found for default language(s): '<language(s)>'.
 Change the default language or qualify resources with the default language.

-is displayed when MakePRI.exe or MSBuild discovers files or resources that appear to be marked with language qualifiers that have no resources for those languages.
+is displayed when MakePRI.exe or MSBuild discovers files or string resources for a given named resource that appear to be marked with language qualifiers, but no candidate is found for a default language.
 The process for marking files is described in How to name resources using qualifiers.
 A file or folder may have a language name in it, but no resources are discovered that are qualified for the exact default language.
-For example, if a project has a file named "de/logo.png" but does not have any files that are marked with the default language, "en-US", this warning will appear.
-In order to remove this warning, either file(s) or resource(s) should be qualified with the default language, or the default language should be changed.
+For example, if a project uses "en-US" as the default language and has a file named "de/logo.png", but does not have any files that are marked with the default language "en-US", this warning will appear.
+In order to remove this warning, either file(s) or string resource(s) should be qualified with the default language, or the default language should be changed.
 You can change the default language in Windows Store app projects by opening package.appxmanifest in Visual Studio and editing "Default language" in the Application UI tab.

 No default or neutral resource given for '<resource identifier>'.
 The application may throw an exception for certain user configurations when retrieving the resources.

 is displayed when MakePRI.exe or MSBuild discovers files or resources that appear to be marked with language qualifiers for which the resources are unclear.
 There are qualifiers, but there is no guarantee that a particular resource candidate can be returned for that resource identifier at run time.
 If no resource candidate for a particular language, homeregion, or other qualifier can be found that is a default or will always match the context of a user, this warning will be displayed.
-At run time, for particular user configurations such as a user's language preferences (Control Panel > Clock, Language, and Region > Language) or home location (Control Panel > Clock, Language, and Region > Change location), the APIs used to retrieve the resource may throw an unexpected exception.
+At run time, for particular user configurations such as a user's language preferences or home location (PC Settings > Region & language), the APIs used to retrieve the resource may throw an unexpected exception.
 In order to remove this warning, default resources should be provided, such as a resource in the project's default language or global home region (homeregion-001).

-Build systems that must be more explicit with their resources can use the ResFiles indexer instead of indexing a folder.
-Build systems can also use multiple index passes with different format-specific indexers, to generate a single PRI file.
+Build systems that require explicit control over source files that get indexed can use the ResFiles indexer instead of indexing a folder.
+Build systems can also use multiple index passes with different format-specific indexers to generate a single PRI file.